mikegratton/dim/README.md

 to *compile time* rather than run time, making it very efficient.
 Dim is aimed at robotics and engineering applications, where calculations with dimensional quantities and especially quantities of *different dimensions* are common.
-Still, for scientific codes that rely on nondimensional values, it can still be helpful to read and write dimensional values at the start and end of the code.
+Still, for scientific codes that typically work with nondimensional values, it can still be helpful to read and write dimensional values at the start and end of a calculation.

 In addition, one often must print a quantity to a string or parse a string into a quantity.
-Dim provides extensive IO support.
-The main path uses the iostream facet/locale system to stash your preferred formats and have them be applied wherever `operator<<` is used.
+Dim provides extensive IO support through a layered approach.
+The easiest to use path uses the iostream facet/locale system to stash preferred formats and have them be applied wherever `operator<<` is used.
 However, for programs that do not wish to use iostreams, Dim provides a simple system based on c-strings for IO.

 ## Quickstart
 Here's a basic annotated program